 Do children need to extract teeth for braces?
 If they have extra teeth than what’s considered normal, the answer is definitely yes.
 Extra teeth can occur in some patients when they have a developmental anomaly.
 The body simply creates one or two extra teeth.

 The jaw can’t possibly support these teeth, especially with wisdom teeth on the way for children and preteens.
 The orthodontist will remove the extra teeth and any other ones that may be cause for concern.
 Most doctors won’t spread out extractions over multiple procedures.
 They want to get the work done during one appointment whenever possible.

 Ideally, bring your child to the orthodontist when he or she is losing baby teeth.
-The doctor can evaluate the jaw for any treatment in the near future.
-Contact your local orthodontist today.
+Dr. McDermott can evaluate the jaw for any treatment in the near future.
+Contact the office today.
 Straight teeth last a lifetime with a talented orthodontist’s help.

 Dr. Michael McDermott earned his Bachelor of Arts Degree in both Chemistry and Biology from St. Olaf College in Northfield, MN.
 He followed his undergraduate degrees with a doctorate in dental surgery at the University of Minnesota, where he graduated with highest distinction.

 Dr. Mike then furthered his dental education by earning a masters and certificate in Orthodontics at the University of St. Louis in Missouri.